Nessi-datatool/nessi/README.md

   - Alert history in log files

 - **Reporting & Visualization**
-  - CLI-generated reports
+  - CLI-generated HTML and PDF reports
+  - Comprehensive data quality dashboards in HTML format
+  - Exportable PDF reports for sharing with stakeholders
   - Schema tree visualization with detailed type information
   - Data quality metrics with heatmap visualization
   - Trend analysis via report comparison
   - Quality scoring and metrics
-  - Interactive CLI visualizations for data quality assessment
+  - JSON and CSV export for integration with other tools
   - **dbt Integration**: Seamless integration with dbt for validating and profiling models directly in your dbt workflow

 ## Installation